railsgirls-jp/railsgirls.jp/_posts/2015-08-16-sinatra-app-tutorial-in-bulgarian.markdown

 Let’s open `votes.yml`.
 And vote.
 And check again.

-__COACH__: There will be situations when one or more students will forget to shut down the server before running it again.
+__COACH__: There will be situations when one or more students will forget to quit the server before running it again.
 It’s a good opportunity to search the Internet for a solution.
 They don’t have to know everything about killing processes to find a solution.